tillahoffmann/doit_interface/README.rst

 .. image:: https://img.shields.io/pypi/v/doit_interface.svg?style=flat-square
    :target: https://pypi.python.org/pypi/doit_interface

-This package provides an interface for reducing boilerplate in :code:`dodo.py` of the `pydoit <https://pydoit.org>`__ build system.
+This package provides a functional interface for reducing boilerplate in :code:`dodo.py` of the `pydoit <https://pydoit.org>`__ build system.
 In short, all tasks are created and managed using a :class:`doit_interface.Manager`.
 Most functionality is exposed using python context manager, e.g., grouping tasks.

 Example
 -------